lrzjason/CaptionFusionator/README.md

 The system includes the following components:

 #### 1. caption_blip2.py
-This script generates captions for a collection of images using the **BLIP2** model.
-It outputs the captions in separate files with a '.b2cap' extension.
+This script generates captions for a collection of images using **BLIP2**.
+The captions are saved in separate files with a '.b2cap' extension.

 #### 2. caption_flamingo.py
 This script uses the **Open Flamingo** model to generate captions.
-The model is designed for image captioning and text-to-image synthesis.
 The captions are saved in separate files with a '.flamcap' extension.

 #### 3. caption_wd14.py
-This script generates tags for images using pre-trained models from **Hugging Face's model hub**.
-The results can be filtered and are saved in files with a specified output extension.
+This script generates tags for images using pre-trained wd14 models.
+By default, captions are saved in the image input directory with the .wd14cap extension

 #### 4. summarize_with_llama.py
 This script attempts to combine captions/tags using a llama derived model